Pwd9000-ML/terraform-azurerm-sonarqube-aci/README.md

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci/master/assets/dnslabel02.png)

-Ensure you create a **DNS 'CNAME'** on your DNS provider for your **'custom.domain.com'** to point to the DNS label of the ACI container group.
+Ensure you create a **DNS 'CNAME'** on your DNS provider for your **'custom.domain.com'** to point to the DNS label FQDN of the ACI container group.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/terraform-azurerm-sonarqube-aci/master/assets/dns01.png)